workjs/workjs/modules/docserver/doc/map.md

 Each segment may also be empty.

 Each segment may start with a colon - in this case the string of the segment defines the name of an url variable.
-If a matching url is processed the contents of url segments which correspond to url variables are put with the variable name in "this.context" object.
+If a matching url is processed the contents of each url segment which corresponds to an url variable is put into the context object "this.context", using the variable name as selector.

-Only the last segment can be defined as wildcard segment with an "*" character.
+Only the last segment can be defined as wildcard segment by means of an "*" character.
 If a matching url is processed the contents of the part of the url starting at the wildcard segment is put into "this.context._location".